masasam/dotfiles/README.md

 This dotfiles is for Arch linux.
-Since there is no such as a distribution without make, if you make [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile), you can correspond to any distribution.
+Since there is no such as a distribution without make, if you make [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile), you can correspond to any linux distribution.
 Let's make a [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) immediately.

 ### With Makefile, such a good thing